antzGames/OpenVAT-for-Godot/README.md

 - Mesh must be less than 8192 vertices.
 - Total number of frames for all animations must be less than 4096.
-- No blending or transitions between animation tracks.
+- No blending or mixing of animation tracks.
-- Although the complete OpenVAT animation meta data is imported and stored in the `OpenVATMultiMeshInstance3D` node, it is not used in the shader.
-So `framerate` and `isLooping` are ignored.
+- Although the complete OpenVAT animation meta data is imported and stored in the `OpenVATMultiMeshInstance3D` node, `framerate` and `isLooping` are ignored.
 All animation tracks will use the same framerate.
+All animation tracks will loop.
 Maybe in the future it will be used in the Godot OpenVAT solution.
-- Animation tracks will always loop, so you need to develop a custom solution for chaining different animations.
 - `MultiMeshInstance3D` `custom_data` is used by this plugin so you will not have access to use it.

 ## Requirements